tacitdynamics/tacitdynamics.github.io/foldersync/help_3.0.0.md

 ### Sync options
 * **Sync sub-folders:** Check this if sub-folders are to be synced.
 Enabled by default.
 * **Sync hidden files:** Check this if hidden files are to be synced.
 Enabled by default.
-* **Sync deletions:** Check this if deletions are to be mirrored.
+* **Sync deletions:** Check this if deletions are to be synced.
 Use with care!
 Disabled by default.

 ### Sync options - Advanced
 * **Overwrite old files:** Choose what to do if a file already exist at target.
 Default setting is to overwrite the old file, so the newest file is used.